Expires: Nov.15 — Dec.5, 2021

 Metabolomics studies have been increasingly used in gut microbiota to perform the large-scale metabolic profiling and characterize small molecules produced by gut microbes, which is often considered the most direct angle to study the relationship between gut microbiota and the physiological state, fundamental understanding of diseases, and the search for potential biomarkers.
 The advances of technologies such as nuclear magnetic resonance (NMR) spectroscopy, mass spectrometry (MS), and Fourier transform infrared (FTIR) spectroscopy applied in gut metabolomics provide researchers with a large amount of spectral data.
-Bioinformatics and statistical methods are thus introduced to interpret the data and to excavate deeper and more comprehensive information to gain more understanding of gut microbial activities, to discover metabolites to suggest a biological pathway or disease condition, and hopefully, to find new applications in clinical use and routine healthcare.
+Bioinformatics and statistical methods are thus introduced to interpret the data and to excavate deeper and more comprehensive information to gain more understanding of gut microbial activities, to discover metabolites to suggest a biological pathway or disease condition.

 Creative Proteomics, as a preeminent corporation that specializes in multi-omics and equipped with state-of-the-art techniques and bioinformatics platforms, as well as well-experienced scientists, provides comprehensive and delicate bioinformatics services for your gut microbiota research.